krowe/ZSH-Keybindings/README.md

 kshrc-k800-keybindings
 ======================

 These are fancy *ZSH* key bindings for a Logitech K800 keyboard.
 It may work well on many other keyboards.
 It certainly won't work perfect for everyone.
-I think there is a way to fix that but I decided not to do it that way because it isn't as straight forward and I like to be able to easily modify these (relatively speaking).
+I think there is a way to make it work across all keyboards but I decided not to do it that way because it isn't as straight forward and I like to be able to easily modify these (relatively speaking).

+If you'd like to se that method then look at the manual: http://zshwiki.org/home/zle/bindkeys

+This does work from both the console and Putty for me.
+I wouldn't suggest putting everything included on your servers.
+I use these on development machines only.
+It would probably work fine but I don't like to put any bells and whistles like this on my public servers to ensure that they run smoothly.

 This is not a complete `~/.zshrc` file, it contains only the key bindings.
 It is also intended to be edited for your own preferences.
 Just use what you want and skip what you don't.